avenqo/homeauto2/doc/tibber_publisher.md

 # Tibber Pulse - Reading and publishing
 ## Goal
-The idea of the module is to subscribe to Tibber and listening for power values published by Tibber via Websockets.
+The idea of the module is to subscribe to Tibber and to listen to power values published by Tibber via Websockets.
 [Some more informations on Tibber](https://developer.tibber.com/docs/guides/calling-api)

-The read values are taken and published to a MQTT broker
+The read power values are taken and published to a MQTT broker

 ## Docker Container Creation
 The docker file is created locally for the Raspberry architecture, transmitted to Docker Hub, and pulled by the Raspberry PI.